mjchimbadzwa/portfolio/README.md

 - Simplilearn (May 2021 - April 2022)

 BTech Industrial and Manufacturing Engineering degree
-- Harare Institute of Technology, Zw (Aug 2006 - May 2010)
+- Harare Institute of Technology, ZW (Aug 2006 - May 2010)

 ## Projects